Use Lymwave with Gemini CLI through MCP

 Explore Lymwave workflows for SEO, AEO, and GEO

-Use the dashboard for planning and reporting, and follow Gemini CLI MCP testing for terminal, repository, and pull-request content work.
+Use the dashboard for planning and reporting, and follow the Gemini CLI MCP workflow for terminal, repository, and pull-request content work.